sukediz/11-Express-Note-Taker/README.md

 ### Usage

-* In GitBash or other command line tool, run `node app` to initiate the program.
-The first prompts will enquire about the team's manager.
+* In GitBash or other command line tool, run `node server.js` to initiate the program.
+This will start the server.

-* You will be prompted with a series of questions on employees.

-* Once you have answered all questions, press No to generate a team.html file in the output folder.
+* If you navigate to index.html, a webpage will be accessed which has fields you can enter your notes into.

+* Click the "floppy disk" icon to save and the "garbage bin" to delete notes.

 ### Video Walkthrough

-For a video walkthrough please visit https://github.com/sukediz/Team-Employee-Summary/assets/

 ### Tests